Resnovas/variable-mastermind/README.md

 # Manage Github Secrets

-This action is build to support the production of github workflow templates, and provide functionality to pass data from secrets or files to workflow steps.
-This therefore allows users to create complex workflows with complex enviormental variables.
+This action is built to support the production of github workflow templates, and provide functionality to pass data from secrets or files to workflow steps.
+This allows users to create complex workflows with complex environmental variables.

 We use secrets in this to reduce the load on the API as another method we tried would cause the api to max out regularly.